samply/icd-dictionary/README.md

-**The project is a temporary solution until a FHIR terminology is available.**
+**The project is a temporary solution until a FHIR terminology server is available.**

 ## Purpose
 The main purpose of this dictionary is to find list of ICD-10 codes by searching for words.